You can make our vegan banana bread in one bowl with one fork and eight simple pantry staples.

 Remember that coconut sugar is less sweet, so you might need to add 25% more than our doses.

-We use almond milk.
-Any other dairy-free milk works.
-For example, we tested soy milk, oat milk, and rice milk, and they all worked great.
+ALMOND MILK: You can substitute any other dairy-free milk.
+For example, we tested soy, oat, and rice milk, and they all worked great.

-Substitute any neutral-flavored vegetable oil for olive or avocado oil.
-We tested canola oil, safflower oil, and sunflower oil, and they worked perfectly.
+OLIVE OIL: Substitute avocado oil or any neutral-flavored vegetable oil.
+We tested canola, safflower, and sunflower oil, and they worked perfectly.

 To make the recipe oil-free, you can substitute yogurt, apple sauce, or milk for oil in the same quantities.